milvus-logo

 Query with an iterator

-# 6. Initialize a query iterator
+# 6. Query with iterator

 iterator = collection.query_iterator(